kgarcia14/finance_tracker/README.md

 # Finance Tracker
 ##### *[Click Here](https://financetracker.kurtisgarcia.dev) for live site*

 The purpose of this project is to allow users to keep track of their finances.
-FinanceTracker allows users to add, edit, delete, and view transactions such as deposits, expenses, and trasfer to and from the savings section.
-Users can also create savings goals with a target amount to contribute towards.

 ### How To Use